-Draft Policy NE4: Greenspace of the CSDP reiterates the requirements as set out in paragraph 74 of the NPPF.
+CSDP Policy NE4: Greenspace reiterates the requirements as set out in paragraph 97 of the NPPF.

 In Sunderland it is important that sufficient good quality sports facilities are provided to ensure that residents of new housing developments have access to a range of such facilities for recreation and exercise.